 Study Visa Extension In South Africa

-Before you go down this lane, let’s differentiate between visas and permits, according to South Africa’s Home Affairs Department.
+Before you go down this lane, let’s differentiate between visas and permits based on the definitions of South Africa’s Home Affairs Department.
 In the past, they were used to mean the same thing but now the difference is clearer.

 - People who are applying for temporary residence are issued visas

 - People who are applying for residence permanently are given permits

 To apply for a Study Visa Extension while in South Africa, follow the visa application tips below;